bcoles/kasld/docs/usage.md

 nothing else in it separates a capture from a live snapshot — a fleet or CI layer that handles both should key on this rather than infer it.

-A capture must be read by the build for **its own** architecture.
-The layout model — `PAGE_OFFSET`, the KASLR window, the module band, the address width — comes from the analysing binary's architecture, so a build reading a capture from another one resolves a guaranteed window for an address space that kernel does not have.
-Live this cannot arise, since a kernel does not load a binary for another architecture; under `KASLD_SYSROOT` it is the ordinary mistake, because the point of a capture is to analyse it elsewhere. kasld refuses such a run with exit 3 wherever the capture states enough to prove it — a `/proc/kallsyms` address column of a different width, or a release-keyed `/boot/config` naming another architecture — and `extra/prepare-bundle` reports the architecture the bundle recorded, so the right build can be chosen rather than assumed.
-A capture stating neither is analysed as asked: refusing on absence would reject captures that were never wrong.

 The KASLR object reports two windows plus a headline base.
 The key names differ from the text labels; the mapping is: